eshalakhotia/Shreddify/README.md

 Megan Lu, Esha Lakhotia, Suyash Kothari, Anika Bahl

 ## How to Build and Run:
 The app can currently only be used locally.
-To run, follow these steps (see runTutorial folder if need more help):
+To run, follow these steps (see runTutorial in the presentation folder if need more help):

 -clone repo and run backend and frontend using two terminals: